LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 }
 ```

-We can find that in the data of each sensor, there is information such as temperature, relative humidity, and PM2.5 concentration.
-At the same time, the basic knowledge of the sensor is also recorded, such as city, town, machine number, location number, area type, etc. In our example, we will use "location type" as label data and train a classifier using sensory data (temperature, relative humidity, and PM2.5 concentration).
-We first observe the content state of the current "AreaType.”
+In the data collected from each sensor, you'll find details like temperature, relative humidity, and PM2.5 levels (a measure of air pollution).
+Additionally, each sensor's basic information is included, such as the city, town, sensor ID, location ID, and the type of area it's in, etc. For our purpose, we're going to focus on the "location type" as a label for our data and create a classifier using the sensor data (temperature, relative humidity, and PM2.5 levels).
+First, let's take a look at what the current "AreaType" data looks like.

 ```python
 Label = list(dict.fromkeys([datapoint['properties']['areaType'] for datapoint in Data if datapoint['properties']['areaType']]))